 2023-107, then the first invoice of 2024 will have a suggested invoice ID of

 Note that this coding sequence will be specific to any clients you implement it with.
 If you'd like to include the current year on all invoices in your account, you'll want to add the year code to an invoice for each client.
 You'll also need to ensure that an invoice is created for every client each year, even if it's only a draft that's not sent to your client, in order to keep the sequence active for them.
 From there, Harvest will recognize it as an account-wide year code sequence instead of a client-specific sequence.

 Including the client code

 It’s possible to include a client code in the invoice ID in order to make the series of IDs unique to a client.
 You can do that by prepending the client code and a hyphen to the invoice ID.

-For example, for two clients (ABC Company and DEF Design), you can create two invoice ID series that start with
+For example, for two clients (ABC Company and DEF Design), you can create two invoice ID series with

 DEF-1001, respectively.
 Harvest will recognize that those are client-specific ID sequences and increment them separately when a new invoice is created for either company.